Your feedback about the usability is very important for us to improve this website.

 We hope you have a pleasant experience on VisitTallinn.ee and we're looking forward to welcoming you in the city.

 Subscribe to the free Tallinn newsletter to get tips about upcoming events,

 newly opened attractions, special offers and more!

-Taxis can be hailed on the street, ordered by phone or ordered via the Taxify app (see below).
-They can also be found queued up at taxi stands in front of larger hotels and at some major intersections.
+Taxis can be hailed on the street, ordered on the phone or via the Taxify app (see below).
+They can also be found queuing up at taxi stands in front of larger hotels and some major intersections.

 Rates are not uniform – they are set by the taxi company or operator, and can vary widely.
 Each taxi's rates are posted on a yellow sticker on the car's right rear window.
 The cost usually consists of a base fare (starting fare) plus a per-kilometre fare.
 Above is an example of the typical fare range.
 If you want to avoid misunderstandings, you can ask the driver to approximate the cost of the trip in advance.